Akryum/vue-virtual-scroller/README.md

 - **⚠️ You need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
 Unless you are using [variable size mode](#variable-size-mode), all items should have the same height (or width in horizontal mode) to prevent display glitches.**
 - **⚠️ If the items are objects, the scroller needs to be able to identify them.
 By default it will look for an `id` field on the items.
 This can be configured with the `keyField` prop if you are using another field name.**
 - It is not recommended to use functional components inside RecycleScroller since the components are reused (so it will actually be slower).
-- The components used in the list should expect `item` prop change without being re-created (use computed props or watchers to properly react to props changes!).
+- The list item components must be reactive to the `item` prop being updated without being re-created (use computed props or watchers to properly react to props changes!).
 - You don't need to set `key` on list content (but you should on all nested `<img>` elements to prevent load glitches).
 - The browsers have a size limitation on DOM elements, it means that currently the virtual scroller can't display more than ~500k items depending on the browser.
 - Since DOM elements are reused for items, it's recommended to define hover styles using the provided `hover` class instead of the `:hover` state selector (e.g. `.vue-recycle-scroller__item-view.hover` or `.hover .some-element-inside-the-item-view`).